-SUSTAINING AND SUSTAINABLE - guide to living healthly, free of exploitation of humans and other animals.
+SUSTAINING AND SUSTAINABLE - guide to living healthily, free of exploitation of humans and other animals.
 With menus and recipes.
 75p inc postage.
 WHOLE NEW WAYS.
 Imaginative vegan recipes using only ingredients that could be grown in the UK.
 75p inc postage.
 The two booklets together £1.30 inc postage.
 FOOD FOR EVERYONE.
 Ten A4 display sheets on the importance of plant foods in solving world food problems £1.00 inc postage.

-All from Movement for Compassionate
+All from Movement for Compassionate Living the Vegan Way, 47 Highlands Rd, Leatherhead, Surrey

-Living the Vegan Way, 47 Highlands Rd, Leatherhead, Surrey GROWING OUR OWN by Kathleen Jannaway.
+GROWING OUR OWN by Kathleen Jannaway.
 How to grow healthy food with minimum labour and no artificials or animal products 35p+15p p&p.
 Movement for Compassionate Living the Vegan Way, 47 Highlands Rd, Leatherhead, Surrey.

 STONEHENGE - Beautiful handmade, 4 colour screen print, (approx 20"X15") saying simply "We want our stones back".
-Send £1.75 (bulk orders discount: 2-5=10%, 5-10=20%, over 10=30%) Send chaque /P.O. /stamps to Paul Whymark, 37 Divinity Rd, Oxford OX4 1LH
+Send £1.75 (bulk orders discount: 2-5=10%, 5-10=20%, over 10=30%) Send cheque /P.O. /stamps to Paul Whymark, 37 Divinity Rd, Oxford OX4 1LH

 IF A HOME-BAKED, home-produced wholefood breakfast appeals to you more than ensuite bathrooms and colour TV, you'll be welcome in my thatched village cottage and smallholding between Dartmoor and Exmoor.
 B&B £7.50 per person.
-Phone Margaret Cruft, Morchard Blahop (03837) 499
+Phone Margaret Cruft, Morchard Bishop (03837) 499

 FOURTH GHANDI SUMMER SCHOOL: An application of Ghandian principles to the solution of current problems.
 To be held at The Abbey, Sutton Courtenay, nr.
-Abingdon, Oxfordshire.
-24th-30th July 1988.
+Abingdon, Oxfordshire, 24th-30th July 1988.

-Ghandian practices each day and application of principles to Northern Ireland, Inner Cities, Central America etc.
+Ghandian practices each day and application of principles to Northern Ireland, Inner Citles, Central America etc.

-Camping - Indoor cooking.
-Cost £50 inclusive.
+Camping - Indoor cooking, Cost £50 Inclusive,

-Information from Betty Clarke, The Ghandi Foundation, Kingsley Hall, Powis Rd, London E3 3HJ, Te1: 01 981 5017/7628 COUPLE, EARLY 40'S, 3 chiland 13, boy 8) seek similar share reclamation and join share reclamation and joint small homestead (1 ha) in central, and a Alms to establish cooperative venture gradually with separate accomodation.
+Information from Betty Clarke, The Ghandi Foundation, Kingaley Hall, Powis Rd, London E3 3HJ, Tel: 01 981 5017/7828 COUPLE, EARLY 40'S, 3 chl11 in (5.8 10 and 13, boy 8) seek similar share reclamation and joint small homestead (1 ha) in central, ance Alms to establish cooperative venture gradually with separate accomodation.
 Capital required but interest in sustainable organic agri/ horticulture and a practical 'Green' outlook on life most important.
-Tel (0705) 825498 8 to 9pm only or write to John and Clare Aurio, 130 Francis Avenue, Southsea, Portsmouth, Hampshire PO4 OER
+Tel (0705) 825498 8 to 9pm only or write to John and Clare Aurio, 130 Francis Avenue, Southsea, Portsmouth, Hampshire PO4 DER